Testing macOS applications

 macos/add-mac-uitest-permissions step.
 This step ensures that the correct permissions are added to run Xcode UI tests on a macOS app.

-If additional permissions are required, you can find out how to set these up in the macOS permission orb documentation.
+If additional permissions are required, you can find out how to set these up in the macOS permission orb document.

 config.yml for testing a macOS app:

 A simple config can be found below.
-Note that this config relies on the project being configured as “Sign to Run Locally” and therefore you do not need to set up Fastlane Match.
-If your app requires signing to test, follow the code signing documentation (the code signing documentation talks about iOS but it is also applicable to macOS).
+Note that this config relies on the project being configured as "Sign to Run Locally" and therefore you do not need to set up Fastlane Match.
+If your app requires signing to test, follow the Code signing guide (the code signing documentation talks about iOS but it is also applicable to macOS).

 # fastlane/Fastfile default_platform :mac platform :mac do before_all do setup_circle_ci end desc "Run tests" lane :testandbuild do scan end end